 - Trained Examiners – NEBOSH Examiners receive bespoke training and scrutinise every submission for plagiarism and collusion.

-- Dedicated Compliance Team – we employ a team of experts dedicated to identifying and investigating malpractice.
+- Dedicated Ethical Practice Team – we employ a team of experts dedicated to identifying and investigating malpractice.

 - Plagiarism checkers – We use plagiarism software to spot malpractice, including similarities between cohorts.